Creating and deleting tables

 );

-If you have foreign keys, you can define the behavior of the current record when a record is changed or deleted, by which we link.
+If you have foreign keys, you can determine the behavior of the current record when changing or deleting the record to which it refers.

 MySQL